No ill-feeling between myself and Wayde van Niekerk‚ says Tannie Ans

 Jun 22, 2017

 World 400 Record Holder and Olympic Champion 24-year-old Wayde Van Niekirk of South Africa broke his 100 PB with a 9.94 (+0.9) run.
-This was done at the International Meet at Velenje, Slovenia, on June 20.
+And did this at the International Meet at Velenje, Slovenia, on June 20.
 This time Wayde Van Niekirk shaved 0.04 off his PB.

 Waude Van Niekirk is the only man to have broken the 10 seconds (100m), 20 seconds (200m), and 44 seconds (400m) barriers.